Bashyitsi/alu-higher_level_programming/python-hello_world/README.md

-Write a Shell script that runs a Python script.
+Write a Shell script that runs Python code.

-The Python file name will be saved in the environment variable
+The Python code will be saved in the environment variable